 Collaborative learning involves children learning in pairs or small groups through different activities.
 It can be a fun way for students to learn and interact with their peers.
-It also plays a huge role in building communication and social skills of children.
+Collaborative learning in early childhood also plays a huge role in building the communication and social skills of children.

-Collaborative learning is student-centric and provides children with a sense of autonomy over their learning process.
-It can lead to deeper learning, improve self-esteem, and build an understanding of other’s diverse perspectives.
-Research shows that learning through collaboration with peers can build confidence, increase attention, motivation, and response levels of students.
+This kind of learning is student-centric and provides children with a sense of autonomy over their educational process.
+It can lead to deeper learning, improve self-esteem, and build an understanding of others’ diverse perspectives.
+Research shows that learning through collaboration with peers can build confidence, increase the attention, motivation, and response levels of students.
 It can also encourage students who are shy to engage in activities, which can help their oral communication skills.

 Encouraging group activities in classrooms not only increases motivation and engagement but also helps children to develop their social skills.
 Children learn to understand different perspectives, and this can promote positive social relations among peers.
 It helps students learn to work in a team and accept differences and support one another.